arcanistzed/jce/README.md

 # sace
 Simple Ace Code Editor is a module for Foundry VTT that allows you to modify the source of your Journal Entries using Ace editor.

+# Installation
+In the setup screen, use the URL https://raw.githubusercontent.com/arcanistzed/sace/main/module.json to install the module.

+# Usage
+Just open a journal entry and you will see the edior open up.
+When you are done editing, make sure to click the save button so that you don't lose your changes.

+## Using Ace
+Press Ctrl+Alt+h or Cmd+Alt+h to view a list of all the keyboard shortcuts available.
+You can access the command pallette by pressing F1 while focusing on the editor.

+# Contributing
+Contributions are welcome via pull request.

+# License
+SACE is under an [[MIT license]](LICENSE) while Ace is under a [[BSD license]](https://github.com/ajaxorg/ace/blob/master/LICENSE).

+# Bugs
+You can submit bugs via the [[Bug Reporter module]](https://foundryvtt.com/packages/bug-reporter) or via [[Github Issues]](https://github.com/arcanistzed/sace/issues/new/choose).

+# Contact me
+The best way to reach me is sending me a message on discord (arcanist#4317).